COMPETITION RULES 2023

 – Relevant certification for wines produced from organicallygrown grapes.

-– A consignment note: participants must ship their samples DDP (incoterms 2020, Delivered Duty Paid, CRD for France, e-AD for UE countries, with shipping costs, customs’ duties and taxes paid by the sender).
+– A consignment note: participants must ship their samples DDP (Incoterms 2020 Delivered Duty Paid, CRD for France, with shipping costs, customs’ duties and taxes paid by the sender).

 Samples must be shipped to the following address:

 Challenge International du Vin – 217 Avenue Léo Lagrange – 33710 Bourg – France.
-Indicate the sender’s name on the package.
+Fill in the sender’s name and details on the box(es).

 Any samples received after the due dates, that do not correspond to the registration form or are not registered in advance (art.
 3) will not be presented for tasting but remain the property of the Challenge International du Vin.